 The final part of an identification number is a number referring to the observation's place in chronological ascending order for a given fractional date.
-So the first observation for the same fractional date and instrument is given the designation 001, the second 002, and so on.
+So the first observation for the same fractional date and instrument is given the designation 0010 and so on sequentially in time.
+There also may be a suffix (i.e. for patched data).
+If there is a suffix then it is out of the normal data sequence.
 The observation numbers correspond to ascending Modified Julian Days, taken from the FITS file key TEXPSTRT.